-- As well as securing an initial £700m for public spending, ScotWind will lead to billions of pounds of investment in the Scottish economy (initial indications are an average of £1.5b per project)2 and generate multi-million pound payments once projects are operating (we currently expect £4m per gigawatt per annum over 47 years). - As with all revenue profit generated by Crown Estate Scotland, this will be passed to the Scottish Government for public spending.
+- The process was designed to focus on quality and the ability of applicants to deliver projects, rather than being focussed solely on option fee.
+Without ScotWind enabling a pipeline of projects, the revenue and significant supply chain investment would not be possible. - As well as securing an initial £755m for public spending, ScotWind will lead to billions of pounds of investment in the Scottish economy (initial indications are an average of £1.4b per project) and generate annual multi-million pound payments once projects are operating (over the next 10 years, we currently anticipate an approximate average of £4m per GW pa from offshore wind projects). - This revenue will be passed to the Scottish Government for public spending.